Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: Introduction

 The classical trajectories in the phase space of this type of chaotic dynamical system, given the initial conditions $x_0$ and $p_0$, can then be written as follows

-and the energy $E$ draws a parabola in the phase space.
-At a first sight, one can find that the T--symmetry is broken and it could result a problem for the demonstration of the RH: in fact, by inverting $t \rightarrow - t$, one finds $x \rightarrow x$ and $p \rightarrow -p$.
-In this case, these quantities draw different trajectories that cannot be generated by the classical Hamiltonian $H=xp$ and are characterized by negative values of the energy, $E \rightarrow - E$; this is a physical condition that cannot be found in classical chaotic systems but are common in quantum mechanics.
-A classical example of negative energy states that can be found in quantum mechanics is the sea of negative states of electrons discussed in the early interpretations of the energy spectrum of Dirac's equation \cite{dirac}.
+and the energy $E$ draws a hyperbola in the phase space.
+At a first sight, one can find that the T--symmetry is broken and it could result a problem for the demonstration of the RH if, by inverting $t \rightarrow - t$, one finds $x \rightarrow x$ and $p \rightarrow -p$.
+This is not the case, since it is not the standard formulation of the nonrelativistic energy, for which $p = \dot x$.
+In fact, this is a constrained system without an explicit (or any) relation between velocity $\dot x$ and momentum $p$.
+The negative energy can be found in several examples such as the classical inverted oscillator, which is known to present a chaotic behavior.
+In this specific case it is related with $xp$ through a rotation in the phase plane, a classical system that does not require the formulation of a Dirac negative energy sea of fermions.
+In this case, these quantities draw trajectories characterized by negative values of the energy, $E \rightarrow - E$; this is a physical condition that can be found in quantum mechanics.
+A known example of negative energy states that can be found in quantum mechanics is the sea of negative states of electrons discussed in the early interpretations of the energy spectrum of Dirac's equation \cite{dirac}.

 Anyway, to deal with negative energy states is not a problem in view of a verification of the RH with the Hilbert-P\'olya approach.
 An example is the black hole $S$-matrix by 't Hooft, which can be either expressed in terms of an auxiliary problem of inverted Harmonic Oscillator scattering or as the Dilation Operator close to the BH horizon \cite{betzios}.
 This approach to the RH is at all effects related to the Hilbert P\'olya conjecture and the approach made by Berry and Keating to the RH \cite{betzios2}.
 The needed appropriate phase space conditions that discretize the spectrum of the operator are given by an appropriate form of gauging of charge, parity and time (CPT).
 The non-trivial zeros then correspond to the real discrete spectrum of the quantum Hamiltonian, whilst the trivial zeros correspond to unstable resonances.